Jami Floyd

 Jami Floyd (born September 10, 1964) is an American attorney, journalist, network news anchor, legal and political analyst, and former White House Fellow.
-She is the former Legal Analyst at Al Jazeera America and the former Legal Editor and host of "All Things Considered" at WNYC Radio.
+She is a legal analyst at ABC News and a former Legal Analyst at MSNBC, Legal Contributor to Al Jazeera America, and the former host of "All Things Considered" at WNYC Radio.
+She serves on Manhattan Community Board 7 as a co-chair of the Transportation Committee and is the author of a forthcoming book, “Dream Interrupted,” about Thurgood Marshall.

 Early life and education

-Floyd was born September 10, 1964, and raised in New York City.
-Her father formerly worked as a chief architect for restaurateur Warner LeRoy and was also keen in arts and decorating.
-Floyd is African American, born to a black father and a white mother.
+Floyd was born at Mount Sinai Hospital on September 10, 1964, and raised in New York City.
+Floyd is Multiracial, born to a black father and a white mother.
+Her father was an artist, general contractor and later became an architectural engineer.
 Her family lived in Mitchell-Lama housing on the Lower East Side.

 While at Binghamton University as an undergraduate, Floyd worked as a disc jockey at WHRW.
 Floyd graduated in 1986 with a B.A. in political science and a concentration in Journalism.
 In 1989, she attended and graduated with honors from the UC Berkeley School of Law, University of California, Berkeley, where she had been an associate editor of the law review.
 She received a Master of Laws degree in 1995 from Stanford Law School, Stanford University, where she also worked as a teaching fellow.

 Career

 Law

 Floyd began working as an attorney in the California Supreme Court as a law clerk to Associate Justice Allen E. Broussard.

 She began practice in civil and criminal law when she entered the law firm Morrison & Foerster.
-She left the firm in 1993 to join the San Francisco Public Defender office, where she worked as a trial attorney.
+She left the firm in 1992 to join the San Francisco Public Defender office, where she worked as a trial attorney.